cuthbertLab/music21/music21/doc/html/_sources/moduleConverter.txt

         .. method:: parseFile(fp)

-            Open from file path; check to see if there is a pickled version available and up to date; if so, open that, otherwise open source.
+            Open from a file path; check to see if there is a pickled version available and up to date; if so, open that, otherwise open source.

 ConverterHumdrum